slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The mind gives up before the body." (...)
 "Persistence beats timing.
 Execution beats luck.
 Not immediately but eventually."
 -- Naval Ravikant*

-> *"Discipline is choosing between what you want now and what you want most."
--- Abraham Lincoln*

 > *"The distance between dreams and reality is called discipline."
 -- Paulo Coelho*